chenjiale-pku/starter-academic/content/authors/admin/_index.md

 #    url: https://www.stanford.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests lie in the intersection of theoretical computer science and economics, with a goal to provide elegant explanations and practical guidance for social phenomena.
+bio: My research interests include theoretical computer science in general with a focus on graph algorithms, and theoretical modeling in economics.

 # Interests to show in About widget
 interests:
-  - Algorithmic Game Theory
-  - Data Structure and Algorithms
+  - Graph Algorithms
-  - Algorithmic Fairness
+  - Theoretical Modeling in Economics

 # Education to show in About widget
 education: